MechaMonk/pyRouterJig/documentation.md

 <img src="{{ site.baseurl }}/editor_screen_shot.png" alt="Editor example.">
 <figcaption>
 <b>Figure 7.</b>  Editor mode, following Variable spacing set up as in Fig. 6.
+The first three fingers on board-B are active, with the finger cursor on the center finger.
 </figcaption>
 </figure>